wheelerbrazeau/docs.erisindustries.com/tutorials/contractsdeploying.md

 # Fixup your epm.yaml

-Next we need to make an epm.yaml and make it look something like this:
+Next we need to make an epm.yaml file (you can use the same process detailed directly above) and add the following content:

 ```yaml
 jobs: